Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Timing Solutions Profiles

 \section{Timing Solutions \& Profiles}

 In the last four months of the campaign, we completed full-polarization calibration scans on-source for each pulsar and minute-long on- and off-source flux calibration scans of the nearby, bright radio galaxy 3C123.
-Using \texttt{psrchive}, we utilized the function \texttt{pac} along with these scans to produce fully calibrated profiles for PSRs~J0535--0231 and J1816--0518 at each epoch.
+Using \texttt{PSRCHIVE}, we utilized the function \texttt{pac} along with these scans to produce fully calibrated profiles for PSRs~J0535--0231 and J1816--0518 at each epoch.
 We then combined profiles at each epoch to create composite profiles at a given observing frequency using \texttt{psradd}.

 Following this process, we performed rotation measure (RM) fits, using the \texttt{rmfit} function, to each profile to correct for rotation of the linear polarization position angle due to the Faraday effect.
 These RM measurements were then applied to improve the accuracy of each profile.
 For PSRs J0535--0231 and J1816--0518 we find RMs of 77 $\pm$ 11 rad m$^{-2}$ and --21 $\pm$ 7 rad m$^{-2}$, respectively.
 The GBT composite profiles for PSR J0535--0231 at 820 MHz and L-Band are shown in Figure~\ref{fig:image1} (a,c), supplemented by the FAST L-Band profile in Figure~\ref{fig:image1} (b).
 We also include the profiles for PSR J1816--0518 from the 820-MHz GBT observations and the L-Band FAST observations in Figure~\ref{fig:image2}.
 The timing residuals for both pulsars are given in Figure~\ref{fig:image3}, where blue and green residuals correspond to GBT 820-MHz and FAST L-Band data, respectively.